OttieOtter

 Highway 67, north of Cripple Creek

-The Colorado portion of our rv camping trip was coming to an end.
-As always, there's never enough time to see and do everything, but we got to do everything that we planned to do, plus make note of a few of things that we would like to do on our next visit (rafting and fly fishing the Arkansas river come to mind).
+The Colorado portion of our RV camping trip was coming to an end.
+As always, there's never enough time to see and do everything, but we got to do everything we planned and made a list of the things we would like to do on our next visit (rafting and fly fishing come to mind).

-Knowing that Thursday was going to be our longest travel day, before dark we prepared our travel trailer for a pre-dawn departure, I even hooked up the trailer to the truck so that all we would have to do was disconnect the external power, lower the TV antenna, and be on our way.
+Knowing that Thursday was going to be our longest travel day, we prepared our travel trailer before sundown for a pre-dawn departure; I even hooked up the trailer to the truck so that all we would have to do was disconnect the external power, lower the TV antenna, and be on our way.

 Thursday

-At 6:00am (Mountain Time), it was 51 degrees and the sky was clear.
-I entered the location of our next destination (Palo Duro State Park, Texas) in the GPS and the ETA displayed 7 1/2 hours.
-We left Cheyenne Mountain at 7:00am and headed south on I-25 to Pueblo, where we stopped at another Cracker Barrel for a big breakfast before continuing on our journey.
+At 6:00 a.m.
+(Mountain Time), it was 51 degrees, and the sky was clear.
+I entered the location of our next destination (Palo Duro State Park, Texas) on the GPS, and the ETA displayed 7-1/2 hours.
+We left Cheyenne Mountain at 7:00 a.m. and headed south on I-25 toward Pueblo, where we stopped at another Cracker Barrel for a pancake breakfast before continuing our journey.

-With a full tank of gas and hot coffee to go, we continued south on I-25.
-The temperature was in the mid-sixties and, with a nice tail wind, we cruised effortlessly to Raton, New Mexico, where we filled up again and headed south on 87 back towards Texas.
+We continued south on I-25 with a full gas tank and two cups of hot coffee.
+The temperature was in the mid-sixties with a strong tailwind; we cruised effortlessly to Raton, New Mexico, where we filled up again and headed south on 87 back to Texas.
 At Dalhart, we stopped for gas and made sandwiches for the road at the dining table of our RV.

-We headed south on 87 to Hartley and continued south on 385.
-At Channing, we turned left onto 354 (a very bumpy road), as an alternative to going through Dumas, on our way to Amarillo.
-We arrived at Palo Duro state park at 3:30pm Central Time, secured campsite number 16 in the Hackberry Camping Area for a two-night stay, and relaxed the rest of the evening.
+We continued south on 87 to Hartley, then further south on 385.
+At Channing, we turned left onto 354 (a bumpy road from hell), then south on 87 through Amarillo.
+We arrived at Palo Duro State Park at 3:30 p.m.
+Central Time, secured campsite number 16 in the Hackberry Camping Area for a two-night stay, and relaxed the rest of the evening.

 Friday

-At dawn, the skies were clear and the temperature was a cool 51 degrees.
-We had a mid-morning breakfast of scrambled eggs and bacon, before departing on a 5 mile hike through Palo Duro Canyon.
+The skies were clear at dawn, and the temperature was a cool 51 degrees.
+We ate bacon and eggs for breakfast before departing on a 5-mile hike through Palo Duro Canyon.

 Palo Duro Canyon State Park